DavFromOhio/nanoleaf-firmware-upgrade-notes/README.md

 - And finally, I did not bother to guess the correct URLs for all product lines.

-Firmware table (not all firmware images in existence are listed).
+Not all firmware images in existence are listed in the table below.

 See the Nanoleaf Release Notes:

 [2025](https://support.nanoleaf.me/hc/en-us/articles/35633948389268-Products-Firmware-Release-Notes-2025)